NuGet/Home/proposed/2021/PackaegSourceMapping.md

 <!-- Explain the proposal as if it were already implemented and you're teaching it to another person. -->
 <!-- Introduce new concepts, functional designs with real life examples, and low-fidelity mockups or  pseudocode to show how this proposal would look. -->
 When using a combination of public, private, and local sources defined in `NuGet.config` file(s), a user can add a new `<packageSourceMapping>` element to opt-in to the feature.
-They can then create `<packageSource>` children elements to define the feed in which they'd like to add allowed namespaces to.
-Lastly by adding individual `<namespace>` elements in the `<packageSource>` node, the source will only allow the matching package namespaces from the respective package source.
+They can then create `<packageSource>` children elements to define the feed in which they'd like to add allowed package patterns to.
+Lastly by adding individual `<package pattern="">` elements in the `<packageSource>` node, the source will only allow the matching package IDs from the respective package source.

 **Definition:**